reitzig/reitzig.github.io/_posts/2015-12-01-a-researchers-jekyll.md

     However, Github does not allows most plugins for safety reasons so I have to compile locally.
 This results in two branches,
-    {% marginnote "This is the first time I have used Git branches." %}
+    {% marginnote "git" "This is the first time I have used Git branches." %}
     one for the sources and one for the compiled site.

     This is the basic process of making a change to the site: